Guide ยท Financial Calculator

 Result โ†’ PMT โ‰ˆ $261 / month

 The monthly payment drops by $137, but the total interest rises to around $27,640 โ€” more than double the 10-year figure.
 The extra decade of repayments costs you an additional $14,880 in interest alone.
+Lower monthly payments come at a real long-term cost.

 You can use the financial calculator in reverse to model accelerated repayment.
 Say you can afford $550 per month instead of $398 โ€” enter that as PMT (negative), keep PV at $35,000 and I/Y at 6.5, set FV to 0, then tap CPT โ†’ N. The result tells you exactly how many months โ€” and how many years of interest โ€” you'll shave off your loan.